 Knowing the right process of dying hair extensions will help your extension color be more durable.
-In order to know how to dye hair extensions, please refer to this article.
+In order to know how to dye hair extensions at home, please refer to this article.
 Govihair will guide you through some steps in dying hair extensions and some tips to maintain color.

 Which Hair Extensions Are Best For Dyeing?